Skip to main content

 default:"'mcp'"

 Memory origin.
-Defaults to ‘mcp’ since this tool is called by AI agents (Claude, Cursor, etc.) via the MCP protocol.
-Other values: ‘manual’ (user typed it into the dashboard), ‘hook’ (PostToolUse auto-capture), ‘integration’ (third-party sync), ‘onboarding’ (setup flow).
-Reserved: ‘auto’ (system only).
+Defaults to ‘mcp’ (AI agent via MCP).
+Other values: ‘manual’ (dashboard), ‘hook’ (PostToolUse auto-capture), ‘integration’ (third-party sync), ‘onboarding’.
+Reserved: ‘auto’.

 status